jsdelivrbot/CPlusPlusFundamentals/09. Const expressions/slides/README.md

 # Constant expressions
 - Initialization
   - with the `constexpr` keyword
+  - Value must be given (for variables)
   - functions can also be defined as `constexpr`
+    - they must return non-void literal type
     - restricted to one statement in C++11
     - can have multiple statements in C++14

 <!-- attr: {} -->
 # Constant expressions